-She served as a Young Global Changer of the G20 Global Solutions in Germany; selected to attend the World Economic Forum Annual Meeting of the New Champions in China and in the same year nominated for Most Influential People of African Decent and 120 Under 40 New Generation of Family Planning Leaders.
+She served as a Young Global Changer of the G20 Global Solutions in Germany; selected as World Economic Forum Annual Meeting of the New Champions in China and in the same year nominated for Most Influential People of African Decent and 120 Under 40 New Generation of Family Planning Leaders.

 Abir briefed the United Nations Human Rights Council in 2018.
 Later, she briefed heads of government at the United Nations General Assembly Commonwealth Africa Summit on gender inclusion and good governance; it was the first time a Sudanese civil representative was invited to speak on this issue before the Commonwealth.

 Abir was recognized as GivingTuesday: Women Making a Difference and was honored with a Literary Award from her Alma Mater, University of Mary Washington.
 Abir has an academic grounding in Psychology and a Master's Degree in Public Health.
 A Sudanese born global citizen with a commitment to create sustainable solutions for gender-based inequalities through the combined efforts of grassroots interventions and global advocacy.
 Her work has been featured in the Daily News, 21Ninety, Voice of America, CGTN, AllAfrica, The Guardian and other media outlets.